cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 You can compile the SQL for an incremental model and run it directly in BigQuery to inspect what rows are identified for addition in an incremental run (see the [section on identifying bugs above]((identify-bug)=) for information on how to find compiled SQL).

+Working with incremental models can affect how you approach various dbt-related workflows.
+See callouts in the individual step sections above related to incremental models for more details.

 ## Helpful talks and presentations

 ### dbt at Cal-ITP introduction